Bigil: Vijay And Atlee’s Latest Movie To Be Different From Mersal In This Regard

 During a recent interview with a leading website, writer Ramanagiri Vaasan said that, unlike Mersal, Bigil will not have any politically targeted dialogues.
 He went on to add that there will, however, be quite a few punch dialogues in the movie.

-Interestingly, Mersal had run in to big trouble with the BJP due to a dialogue that made fun of GST.
+Interestingly, Mersal had run into big trouble with the BJP due to a dialogue that made fun of GST.
 The controversy grabbed plenty of attention with several political leaders making shocking statements about 'Thalapathy'.

 The past issue might be one of the reasons Bigil won't be having political dialogues.